-At the global level, presence on the Internet of users in the age range 15 to 25 has reached 71%.
-Individuals part of Generation Z have used all types of devices (smartphones, tablets, laptops) since they were little as a means for free information.
+Globally, the internet presence of users in the 15-25 age range reaches 71%.
+Generation Z uses all types of devices (smartphones, tablets, PCs) as a means for free information from an early age.

 Thinking that the Safe Search filters implemented by platforms and search engines are enough to control the online activities of children and teenagers is a pure illusion, since youngsters know how to disable them.